Route map

 Association (RouteMapAssociation)

-Binds the route policy to a specific network instance or route table to apply the policy.
+Applies the route map to a network instance or route table.

 Matching process

-1. When a route enters or leaves a network instance, the system evaluates it against the rules in the corresponding direction in ascending order of priority.
+1. When a route enters or leaves a network instance, the system matches it against the rules for the corresponding direction in ascending order of priority.

-• Inbound: Controls which routes the instance's route table learns from an associated network instance.
+• Inbound: Controls which routes the instance's route table learns from the associated network instance.

-• Outbound: Controls which routes the instance advertises to an associated network instance.
+• Outbound: Controls which routes the instance advertises to the associated network instance.

 2. Match result:

-• If a match is found, the system performs the specified action, either permit (pass the route and optionally modify its attributes) or deny (discard the route), and the matching process stops.
+• Match found: The specified action, either permit (allow the route and modify its attributes) or deny (discard the route), is performed, and the matching process stops.

 Match conditions